Mixin Type Declarations

 Syntax

-Introduce a new mixin declaration that contains only annotations (no fields or methods).
+Introduce a new mixin declaration that contains only attributes (no fields or methods).
 Mixins are applied to declarations using the @[MixinA, MixinB] syntax.

 Example: Defining a Mixin